Meromorphic vector bundles on the Fargues--Fontaine curve: Notation, terminology and generalities

 \begin{definition} Suppose that $\calS = \Spec A \in \PSch$ is a product comb and $\varpi\in A$ is a non-zero divisor.
 Let $R^+=\widehat{A}_{\varpi}$ be the $\varpi$-adic completion of $A$ and let $R=R^+[\frac{1}{\varpi}]$.
 Then $\Spa (R,R^+)$ is a strictly totally disconnected space, and we call any space obtained this way a \textit{product of points}. \end{definition}

 \begin{remark} It follows from \cite[Example 1.1]{Gle22} that products of points form a basis for the v-topology on $\Perf$.
-Moreover, any product of points is also $w$-contractible as a perfectoid space.
-Indeed, if $(A,A^+)$ is a product of points, there is an open embedding $\Spa(A,A^+) \subseteq \Spec(A)$ which induces a bijection on closed points, since every maximal ideal in $A$ is supported by a continuous valuation.
-Moreover, it induces a continuous bijection on path-components, which is hence a homeomorphism. \end{remark}
+Moreover, if $S \in \Perf$ is a product of points, it is also w-contractible (in the sense of \Cref{defcontractible} (4)).
+If $S=\Spa(R,R^+)$, and $\varpi\in R^+$ is a pseudo-uniformizer, then the two properties follow from the fact that the specialization map